To assist students in making informed course choices, we recommend students the following job-elective mappings:

 Strategic Communication In Asia (COMM 334)

-COMM334 is an advanced elective module designed for graduating students majoring in corporate communication.
-With Asia’s economic ascendancy and modernisation, corporate communication in Asia has taken on a new importance in the past two decades.
-Home to over half of the world’s population, unprecedented political, social and technological forces in an age of discontinuities are creating a new world order for Asia.
-The importance of communicating strategically and the need for greater cross-cultural understanding have never been more critical for organisations struggling to effectively communicate with diverse stakeholder groups across different geographies in this new multi-polar business environment.
-This course aims to equip graduating communication students with the ability to apply theory and understand how strategic communication has evolved to influence the integration of paid, earned, shared and owned media which are vital to unearthing unique characteristics that drive communication practice in selected developed and developing nations in Asia.
+An SMU-XO module, this course is divided into two segments – Singapore and China (Hong Kong).
+The overseas experience aims to equip communication students to better understand the unique geopolitical dynamics which affect communication in a one country and two systems nation.
+Students will be equipped with the ability to apply theory and understand how strategic communication has evolved to influence the integration of paid, earned, shared and owned media which are vital to unearthing unique characteristics that drive communication practice in countries in Asia.
 In addition to gaining insights from top Asian practitioners in the region, students will also acquire in-depth knowledge of the socio-political-cultural-economic factors that underpin the practice that influence business outcomes in the world’s most populous continent.
-This course will prepare students with a corporate communication major to readily transit and take on responsibilities to manage communication for businesses operating across Asia.
+This course will prepare students in communication management to readily transit and take on responsibilities to manage communication for businesses operating across Asia.

 Investor Relations (COMM 360)